 Lady Archimedes and Animagus at War update on alternating Saturdays.

 The World of the Accidental Animagus: A series of one-shots describing magical people and customs around the world and introducing some minor characters who will appear in Animagus at War.

 Justice, Justice Shall You Pursue: Novella-length story showing the appropriate reaction to the rampant injustice of several popular fanon and canon plot devices, most notably the goblin justice system and marriage laws.
 Updates intermittently.

 Future planned stories:

-I have a lot more ideas, but I don't know if any of them will see the light of day, so I'll leave it at that for now.
+I have one other one-shot story that I'm reasonably sure about: a twist on the soul bond narrative showing what would happen if things didn't work out so well.
+I have a lot more ideas, but I don't know if any of them will ever see the light of day, and I don't want to make promises I can't keep, so I'll leave it at that for now.